New reporting requirements

 Whilst reusable packaging is not subject to EPR fees, your business must still report on its use where appropriate.

-However, due to the reusable nature of these products, you should only declare them the first time you place them on the market.
+However, because these products are reusable, you should declare them only the first time you place them on the market.

-This category effectively covers returnable packaging such as tote boxes, euro containers, pallets, crates, etc.
+This category covers returnable packaging, such as tote boxes, Euro containers, pallets, and crates.

 EPR fees do not apply, but existing requirements for purchasing PRNs remain.